Is My Tree Dead? How to Tell If Damaged Trees Can Be Recovered

 The answer is, it depends.

 Some of the major factors that will contribute to whether a half-dad tree can be saved are the species and the location.
 Some trees can bounce back, even when all of the dead wood is removed.
-But you also have to consider the aesthetics.
-If you were to have 50 percent of that tree removed (all of the dead wood), is it going to become a huge eyesore?

 The answer is probably yes.
 But some homeowners are willing to live with that if it’s a tree that they love and we feel it can be safely pruned and eventually restored to good health.